sstockard/sstockard.github.io/sql.md

 [**sales:**](./sql/sales.txt) Store, Date, Dept, Weekly_Sales, IsHoliday

-Note: I first mutated the Date columns in each table using dyplr package in R so they would be the same format
+Note: I first mutated the "Date" columns in each table using dyplr package in R so they would be the same format

 ```
 ---PREVIEW TABLES